Purpose of the Program

 The Maureen and Mike Mansfield Foundation is a 501(c)(3) organization that promotes understanding and cooperation in U.S.-Asia relations.
 Maureen and Mike Mansfield’s values, ideals and vision for U.S.-Asia relations continue through the Foundation’s exchanges, dialogues, research and educational programs, which create networks among U.S. and Asian leaders, explore the underlying issues influencing public policies, and increase awareness about the nations and peoples of Asia.
 The Foundation has offices in Washington, DC; Tokyo, Japan; and Missoula, Montana.

-Funding is generously provided by the U.S. Embassy in Tokyo
+Funding for Cohort 1 was generously provided by the U.S. Embassy in Tokyo